hannibal002/SkyHanni/INSTALLING.md

 [OptiFine](https://optifine.net/adloadx?f=preview_OptiFine_1.8.9_HD_U_M6_pre2.jar)
 and [Patcher](https://sk1er.club/mods/patcher).
-Those two mods help you get more FPS in game and lets you change many more performance settings.
+Those two mods help you get more FPS in game and let you change many more performance settings.

 *Ask on discord if you need help with those.*